hmustafamail/OpenQuantFinance/README.md

   - pandas
   - numpy
 - Author: Mustafa I. Hussain <h.mustafa.mail@gmail.com>
-- This project is licensed under the terms of the MIT license.
+- This project is licensed under the terms of the MIT license